300HR Circle Yoga Teacher Training

 - Mindful outreach — learn best practices for reaching out to underserved communities and participate in service learning at selected sites throughout D.C.

-We have confirmed that these wonderful guest teachers and special programs will be part of our 300HR Circle Yoga Teacher Training in 2020!
+These wonderful guest teachers and special programs will be part of our 300HR Circle Yoga Teacher Training in 2020-2021.

 The Kinetic Core Canister